MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 5 Provision an ExpressRoute circuit.md

     title: 'M03-Unit 5 Provision an ExpressRoute circuit'
     module: 'Module - Design and implement Azure ExpressRoute'
 ---
-# Exercise - Provision an ExpressRoute circuit
+# M03-Unit 5 Provision an ExpressRoute circuit

 In this exercise, you will create an ExpressRoute circuit using the Azure portal and the Azure Resource Manager deployment model.